Xuxa: Career in music

 From 1989 to 1996, Xuxa had sold 18 million albums, a record in Latin American music sales.
-Xuxa recorded about 915 songs, recorded 28 albums that together have sold over 45 million copies, and were awarded 400 gold records in Brazil.
-The album, Xou da Xuxa 3, had more than 3,216,000 copies sold, making it the best-selling children's album, according to the Guinness Book.
+Xuxa recorded about 915 songs, recorded 28 albums that together have sold over 55 million copies, and were awarded 400 gold records in Brazil.
+The album, Xou da Xuxa 3, had more than 5,000,000 copies sold, making it the best-selling children's album in the world, according to the Guinness Book.

 In 2002, Veja magazine named Xuxa the richest artist in Brazil, with an estimated net worth of $250 million.
 According to the same magazine, Xuxa's earnings were comparable to Hollywood stars like Julia Roberts and Keanu Reeves.
 She was first in the list of artists with highest sales over the past ten years (1998–2008).

 The music video, Xuxa só para Baixinhos sold over eight million copies, and won five nominations and two Latin Grammy awards for "Best Children's Album".

 In 2012, the Associação Brasileira dos Produtores de Discos (ABPF) released the list of the best-selling DVDs in the country.
 According to ABPD, Xuxa had two DVDs among the top ten in 2011, XSPB Volume 1–8 (sixth place) and XSPB 11 (ninth).

 Social activism

 In September 2011, Colombian singer, Shakira, and Xuxa joined forces through their respective charitable foundations to aid children younger than six years old who live in Brazil's poorest communities.
 The two artists, together with Brazilian government officials, signed an accord in Rio de Janeiro for a program of cooperation.
 In its first four years, it plans to provide better access to education to children from 100 schools in Brazil.

-Xuxa is the godmother and poster girl of the campaign "Tri-national to Combat Sexual Exploitation of Children and Adolescents" which aims to encourage people to report cases of exploitation and abuse of minors living on the border between Brazil, Paraguay, and Argentina.
+Xuxa supports the campaign "Tri-national to Combat Sexual Exploitation of Children and Adolescents" which aims to encourage people to report cases of exploitation and abuse of minors living on the border between Brazil, Paraguay, and Argentina.
 Since May 2013, the campaign has integrated the actions of several groups: the Itaipu Dam, the International Labour Organization (ILO), the Municipal Tourism Council, Childhood and Youth, Ministry of Labor and Employment, and entities of Paraguay and Argentina who work in the same area.

 In May 2014, then-President Dilma Rousseff signed a law that applied stronger penalties to the crime of sexual exploitation of children and adolescents.
 On 4 June 2014, Xuxa was present when the Senate of Brazil passed the Lei da Palmada (PLC 58/2014) that prohibits the use of violence in the education of children and adolescents, which had been adopted by the Commission on Human Rights of the Chamber of Deputies.
 When asked about criticism from some parents about how they will educate their children after the passage of this law, Xuxa said that they can educate, but without violence: "We have to show that people can and should educate without violence".
 Xuxa said that the project should be called "Lei Menino Bernardo" in honor of Bernardo Boldrini, an 11-year-old boy killed in April that year.